CERN/TIGRE/README.md

 to test all posible combinations, but please, give it a try and if there is any problem, raise an issue or contact us to get it fixed*

+**Q: I get a fair amount of warnings when I compile the code, what is happening? ** *A: Do not worry about the warnings.
+We are perfectly aware of them and know that they will have no effect whatsoever in the correct execution (both in computational time and accuracy) of the code.*
 ## Licensing

 TIGRE toolbox is released under the BSD License, meaning you can use and modify